 Part 2.00 Proceedings Before Trial

 A. Attorneys appearing in any matter shall file an Appearance form in a separate document which includes in typewritten form or in legible printing the attorney’s name, address, telephone number, e-mail and State of Illinois attorney registration number.
 A self-represented litigant appearing in any matter shall file an Appearance form in a separate document, which includes in typewritten form or in legible printing, the self-represented litigant’s name, mailing address, and telephone number.
 Additionally, a self-represented litigant may designate a single e-mail address to which service may be directed.
-If the attorney or self-represented litigant wishes to consent to facsimile service pursuant to Supreme Court Rule 11(b)(5), a designated facsimile number shall be included on the Appearance as well.
 When an Appearance is filed by other than a sole practitioner, the name of an individual attorney responsible for trial of the cause shall be designated.

 B. A written Jury Demand filed by a party in any matter shall be contained in a separate document, and the Clerk of the Circuit Court shall not record any Jury Demand not so filed.

 C. In any civil matter, including D and F cases, the Claimant/Plaintiff/Petitioner shall file the appropriate Certificate of Attorney identifying the type of case being filed.
 Each division within the Nineteenth Judicial Circuit may develop its own Certificate of Attorney.